Minespree/Feather/README.md

 mvn package
 ```

-> Please note that you might also want to `mvn install` to your local `.m2` repo as this module as it is required by most Bukkit plugins.
+> Please note that you might also want to `mvn install` this module to your local `.m2` repo as it is required by most Bukkit plugins.
 > You can also deploy it to your own Maven repo to use the GitLab CI Docker image and make distribution easier.
 [Instructions](https://github.com/Minespree/Docs/blob/master/deploy/PLAYPEN_DEPLOYER.md)

 Next, move the produced artifact on `target/` to your Spigot server `plugins/` directory and restart the instance.
 Once started, add your MongoDB and Redis credentials to the `config.yml` file.